-Content: This course is a continuation of exposing students to officiating, coaching, and being a cooperative and productive member of a team.
-Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sports of tennis and basketball.
+This course is a continuation of exposing students to officiating, coaching, and being a cooperative and productive member of a team.
+Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sport of badminton and football.
 The responsibilities and techniques in officiating and coaching of youth sports will be covered, along with analyzing and developing students' officiating and coaching style.
-The students will act as coach and official to practice using assertive communication to enforce rules, insure safe practices during activities and to motivate others to incorporate fitness and skill training into their daily life.
+The students will act as a coach and official to practice using assertive communication to enforce rules, ensure safe practices, and sportsmanship during activities.
+Students will analyze the components of a sport skill and develop a plan to improve skill performance for their team.